-Note: a stereo set-up will also improves the listening situation when using speakers for monitor.
-A stereo set of speakers fed by a myMix (with a 3D mix) helps to get a much more differentiated sound than any mono set up.
-It sounds like a contradiction, but the second speaker will allow to keep the overall volume much lower than on a single wedge.
+PS: a stereo set-up also improves the listening situation when using monitor speakers.
+Using a stereo set of speakers on a myMix also helps to get a much more differentiated sound than any mono feed, which allows to keep the overall volume much lower than on a single wedge.

-myMix allows each person to create a stereo mix with 3D sound.
-In addition it also allows each person to determine which signals to use for that mix.
-I convenient.
+PPS: myMix allows each person to create a stereo mix with 3D sound, did you know that it also allows each person to determine which signals to use for that mix?
+If needed out of hundreds of network channel each one can select up to 16 to use detailed channels where important and submixes where convenient.
 See www.mymixaudio.com/webinars for more info.